pittmanriley/themarket/README.md

 - Customizable profile page
 - Post page that allows a user to upload up to 5 images

-You'll find most of the applicable code in the 'lib' folder.
+You'll find most of the applicable code in the 'lib' folder within 'market code'.